Trek Precaliber 12 Kids Bike Review

 In the past, Trek kids bikes were quite heavy and cumbersome.
 Their steel frames were not doing them any favors.
 Heavy bikes are significantly more challenging to ride.
 Especially for kids.
 Especially for the littlest kids who are just learning to pedal!

-With a new aluminum frame, the Trek Precaliber 12 weighed in on our scale at just 14.3 pounds without training wheels.
-This is actually the same weight as some of our favorite lightweight 14″ bikes that are made for the same size child, like the Prevelo Alpha One.
+With an aluminum frame, the Trek Precaliber 12 weighed in on our scale at just 15.08 pounds without training wheels.
+This is actually lighter than many 12″ bikes and comparable to some of our favorite lightweight 14″ bikes made for the same size child, like the Prevelo Alpha One.

 Coaster Brake, No Handbrakes are Disappointing

-Why does this even matter?
-Coaster brakes make learning to ride significantly more difficult and frustrating.
-We put our 3-year-old boy tester on this bike.
-He’s mastered his balance bike and is ready to tackle the world of pedals.
-However, like every little rider we’ve seen learn to ride a pedal bike, he was trying to pedal backwards a significant part of the time.
-The coaster brake stopped him every time!
+For balance bike graduates: Coaster brakes make learning to pedal significantly more difficult and frustrating.
+We put our 3-year-old tester on this bike fresh off his balance bike.
+Like every little rider we’ve seen transition to pedals, he kept trying to pedal backwards and the coaster brake stopped him every single time.

 Wide, Knobby Tires Great for Many Terrains

-One small detail that is hugely helpful about these tires is that they have an angled valve.
-Because 12 inch wheels are so small, they are a huge pain to inflate because the head of a bike pump often can’t fit in that tiny space.
+One small detail that is hugely helpful about these tires is that they have angled Schrader valves.
+Because 12-inch wheels are so small, they are a huge pain to inflate because the head of a bike pump often can’t fit in that tiny space.
 The angled valve is curved outward so you can attach the bike pump outside of the wheel!

 Handlebars Adjustable for Height